How to buy cheap perfume and aftershave

 However, the key to finding cheap fragrances in these sales is to do your research.
 Not all deals will necessarily be good deals.

-This is another benefit of using price checking sites like CamelCamelCamel – they'll be able to give you an indication of whether the price of perfume and aftershave in the sale really is a decent reduction.
+This is another benefit of using price checking sites like CamelCamelCamel.
+Sites like this will be able to give you an indication of whether the price of perfume and aftershave in the sale really is a decent reduction.

 Buy the right type of perfume or aftershave